EnterpriseDB/barman/doc/barman-cloud-backup.1.md

 -q, --quiet
 :    decrease output verbosity (e.g., -qq is less than -q)

 -t, --test
 :    test connectivity to the cloud destination and exit

--P, --profile
-:    profile name (e.g. INI section in AWS credentials file)

 -z, --gzip
 :    gzip-compress the tar files when uploading to the cloud

 -j, --bzip2
 :    bzip2-compress the tar files when uploading to the cloud

--e, --encryption
-:    The encryption algorithm used when storing the uploaded data in S3.
-     Allowed values: 'AES256'|'aws:kms'.

 -d, --dbname
 :    database name or conninfo string for Postgres connection (default: postgres)